COGS169/cogs169/pages/syllabus.md

 #### Proposal

 Once you have decided on your project option, you (and possibly your group) will decide on a topic (a behavior not covered in class) and begin to search the academic literature for papers related to the topic and genetics.
-Your proposal will include: 1) your behavior 2) at least 3 primary references *not assigned to be read in class* that you'll likely use in your final project 5) and 3) a one paragraph, brief summary of each reference.
+Your proposal will include: 1) your behavior 2) at least 3 primary references *not assigned to be read in class* that you'll likely use in your final project, and 3) a one paragraph, brief summary of each reference.

 #### Proposal Meeting